 My friend is turning 30 this year.
 I have waited 4 years for her 30th birthday and I will tell you why.
 When I first met her I was 30 and she was 26.
 She told me I was old and then more than a few times referred to me as her older friend.
 I have always told her that she would be 30 someday too and I couldn’t wait for it.

 Of course since it is a surprise party I would have missed it so I am so glad that her friend is outgoing enough to find me on Facebook and invite me.
 Now I just needed to come up with a cute gift idea.
 I wanted something fun and party-ish.
 I remembered seeing people post pictures of baskets filled with mini liquor bottles and it got my creative juices flowing.
-I did a ton of google-ing but I wasn’t sure what they were called (and I am still not).
+I did a ton of google-ing but I wasn’t sure what they are called (and I am still not).
 I did searches like “how to make a mini liquor bottle basket”, “how to make a mini liquor bottle gift”, “mini liquor bottle bouquet”, “mini liquor bottle gift ideas”… I found a bunch of pictures of them and a few blogs claiming to have tutorials but when I clicked on it the links were either broken or it was a crappy tutorial with very little direction.
 I am still not sure how people get them on the sticks to stick in a bouquet *sigh*, so I had to come up with something on my own.
 After brain storming I came up with the idea of using a large glass jar.
 That way the bottles will stay in place when you transport it and it will be very obvious what it is when you see it.

 With the idea in my mind I headed to Target and then to Gabriel’s Liquor Store.
 The total cost of this gift is about $30 if you don’t count the $12 I spent on the paint pens.